salesforce-heroku-workshops/enterprise-java-developer/index.md

 4. Paste your `API Key` into the `API Key` field
 5. In the `App Name` field enter the name of your app
 6. Select `Submit`
-7. If you receive an error that the app could not be transferred then email `anand@heroku.com` to have your account enabled for transfer

 This project uses Apache Maven for managing it's dependencies and to build the project.
 You can see the dependency and build definition in the `pom.xml` file.
 Among the dependencies you will see dependencies for Spring MVC.
 You will also see a section for the `maven-dependency-plugin` which copies the `webapp-runner` dependency into a directory when the Maven `package` phase runs.
 This makes it easy to run the application with `webapp-runner` which is a simple wrapper around Apache Tomcat.